pudly/schmopera-hugo/content/articles/requiem-for-a-lost-girl-is-based-on-a-true-story.md

 ---
-title: "Requiem for a Lost Girl is based on a true story."
+title: "&quot;Requiem for a Lost Girl is based on a true story.&quot;"
 ---

 ### What questions about homelessness and addiction does *Requiem for a Lost Girl* strive to answer?